roshanr11/roshanr11/README.md

 </p>

 - 🔭 Currently working as a Machine Learning/Data Science Engineer and Software Development Engineer intern
-- 🔭 Working on projects for social good - planning to dive into research
+- 🔭 Working on projects for social good, planning to dive into research, frequent competitor on Kaggle
-- 🌱 Currently learning advanced Natural Language Processing techniques and Deep Reinforcement Learning
+- 🌱 Currently learning Natural Language Processing techniques and Deep Reinforcement Learning
 - 💬 Always open to collaborate on or discuss Machine Learning
 - 📫 Reach me at: rram@andrew.cmu.edu